xd009642/xd009642/README.md

 **Blog**

-I have a infrequently maintained blog [here](https://xd009642.github.io/).
+I have a increasingly more active blog [here](https://xd009642.github.io/).
 I've been posting a bit more recently about various things I've been doing both tarpaulin and non-tarpaulin.
+I'm currently working on a series on bidirectional streaming APIs for audio applications - the sort of stuff you'd do for a streaming transcription service etc.

 **Talk(s)**